JordanLeich/Graphic-Creator/README.md

 # DESCRIPTION
 - This is a turtle program that allows the users to be given many options to create their own custom or randomly generated graphic!
+The user gets options such as choosing a graphic color, background color, graphic size and much more.
+The user will also be able to create even more multiple graphics by automatically restarting the program instead of ending and reopening the program over and over again.

 # INSTRUCTIONS
 1. If you have python installed, simply download the .py file and run it.